francis-clairicia/EasyNetwork/docs/source/howto/tcp_clients.rst

             :emphasize-lines: 4-5

-Receiving multiple packets at once
+Receiving Multiple Packets At Once
 ----------------------------------

 You can use ``iter_received_packets()`` to get all the received packets in a sequence or a set.